 The removal of heterocyclic impurities from toluene in the petrochemical industry is necessary but challenging.
 Herein, we provide a convenient and environmentally friendly adsorptive separation strategy using nonporous adaptive crystals of perethylated pillararene (EtP6).
 These crystals show a highly selective preference for heterocyclic compounds, and are capable of selectively adsorbing them from a mixture of toluene and heterocyclic compounds, ultimately improving the purity of toluene from 96.78% to 99.00%.
 Single crystal structures indicate that the selectivity derives from the differences in the structural stability of the guest-loaded EtP6 crystals.

-- This article is part of the themed collection: 2020 Materials Chemistry Frontiers HOT articles and The 1st Sauvage Symposium
+- This article is part of the themed collections: 2020 Materials Chemistry Frontiers HOT articles and The 1st Sauvage Symposium